-Another byproduct of the switching power supply is a high frequency noise component that appears in the DC voltage output.
+Another byproduct of the switching power supply is a high frequency noise component (see chart above) that appears in the DC voltage output.
 A properly designed supply includes a filter circuit to reduce or eliminate this noise.
 Many switching power supplies do not include more effective output filtering due to cost constraints.
 The filter part of the supply can cost as much as the regulator circuit so a good high frequency filter is often left out.
-Although the noise will not harm a simple device like an electric strike, the noise may cause erratic operation of electronic equipment such as access controls, electronically controlled locks, panic bars and door controllers, causing them to malfunction and may even damage these units.
+Although the noise will not harm a simple device like an electric strike, the noise may cause erratic operation of electronic equipment such as access controls, electronically controlled locks, panic bars and door controllers, causing malfunctions and potential damage.

 These "low cost" switching supplies often require that you supply your own power transformer and assemble these two components in your own box.
-The result will be a NON-UL listed power supply allowing an opportunity for local inspectors to not approve an installation.
+The result will be a NON-UL-listed power supply allowing an opportunity for local inspectors to not approve an installation.